qixwang/mc-docs.zh-cn/articles/active-directory-domain-services/powershell-create-instance.md

 # Now, retrieve the object ID of the user you'd like to add to the group.
 $UserObjectId = Get-AzureADUser `
-  -Filter "UserPrincipalName eq 'admin@aaddscontoso.partner.onmschina.cn'" | `
+  -Filter "UserPrincipalName eq 'admin@contoso.partner.onmschina.cn'" | `
   Select-Object ObjectId

 # Add the user to the 'AAD DC Administrators' group.